strongloop/strongloop/README.md

 # slc

-`slc` is a command-line tool for application development with StrongLoop Suite.
+`slc` is a command-line tool for development, and control of your Node application.

 ## Install